Gerzer/FloatConverter/README.md

 # Float Converter

+**Float Converter is now unnecessary because new versions of the Swift compiler can automatically convert between `CGFloat` and `Double` without any additional syntax.
+As a result, development and maintenance of Float Converter has ceased permanently.**

 Float Converter offers a simple unary prefix operator `~` for easily converting between `Float`/`Double` and `CGFloat` without verbose, explicit initializer invocations.

 ```swift